How long should you boil chicken for tenderness? The size of the breasts and whether or not they have bones determines this.

-- Cooking time for boneless chicken thighs is roughly 10 minutes.
+- The cooking time for boneless chicken thighs is roughly 10 minutes.

-- Cooking time for bone-in chicken thighs is roughly 15 minutes.
+- The cooking time for bone-in chicken thighs is roughly 15 minutes.

 Cook as many breasts (or thighs) as you like at once.
 They cook best in a single layer, so use a large enough pan to accommodate everything.

 What is the best way to tell if a boiled chicken is done?

 Your chicken is done when it is firm, no pink remains in the center, and a meat thermometer registers 165 degrees Fahrenheit (if necessary).

 Taking it out of the water and cutting it open is okay.
 Put it back in to cook if it’s still pink.

 Because it is the leanest chicken cut, the chicken breast is regarded as the healthiest chicken meat of all.
 The United States Department of Agriculture (USDA) reports that a four-ounce serving size of chicken breast includes roughly the following nutritional content:

 - 110 calories